Client Business Liechtenstein

 - Operating expenses excluding depreciation and amortisation, valuation allowances, provisions and losses / gross income less other income and income from financial instruments.

-The business segment “Client Business Liechtenstein” encompasses the international private banking business and the business with intermediaries located in Liechtenstein as well as the local universal banking and credit-granting businesses.
+The business segment “Client Business Liechtenstein” encompasses the international private banking business and the business with intermediaries conducted in Liechtenstein as well as the local universal banking and credit-granting businesses.
 It includes the units of VP Bank Ltd, Vaduz which are in direct client contact.
-In addition, Group Investment, Product & Market Management and VP Fund Solutions (Liechtenstein) AG are allocated to this business segment.
+In addition, the CIO Office, Group Investment Management, Group Investment Advisory, Group Product Center, Group Sustainability and VP Fund Solutions (Liechtenstein) AG are allocated to this business segment.